hai-vr/lightbox-viewer/index.md

 In particular, this affects real-time lights and post-processing settings.
 By putting these objects inside a lightbox, you can ensure that they are only enabled when taking a picture of that lightbox.

-You don't need to put meshes, light probes, or reflection probes inside the *Lightboxes* hierarchy, but you can.
+You don't need to put meshes, light probes, or reflection probes inside the `Lightboxes` hierarchy, but you can.
+The default lightbox scene has all the meshes and baked data defined outside the `Lightboxes` hierarchy.

 When creating a lightbox scene, the same discipline as creating a world applies: